amd/ryzen-ai-documentation/source/inst.rst

 AMD Ryzen 7040U, 7040HS series mobile processors with Windows 11 OS.

-Ensure the IPU driver (officially tested for the 10.105.5.38 version) is installed as shown in the following image.
+Ensure the IPU driver (tested for the 10.105.5.38 version) is installed as shown in the following image.

 .. image:: images/ipu_driver.png